-Not only is this uncomfortable, but it means that your dogs ability to get enough air is compromised.
+Not only is this uncomfortable, but it means that your dog’s ability to get enough air is compromised.

 He can’t oxygenate himself.
 Nor can be effectively cool himself down.
 He overheats easily.
 So he can’t run very far, or cope when the weather is hot.

 French Bulldogs are also very hard for veterinarians to intubate due to their physiology.

 This is not something that affects just a few French Bulldogs.
 All brachycephalic dogs have compromised airways to some extent.

 Low Energy Dogs

-French Bulldogs are amongst those breeds often described as low energy dogs.
+French Bulldogs are among those breeds often described as low energy dogs.
 But what does that mean?
 In the case of the brachycephalic dogs, low energy means exactly that.
 Low energy.

 Not because the dogs are not interested in continuing to run and play whatever the weather, like their muzzled cousins.
 But because they rapidly run out of the energy to do so.

 French Bulldogs have low energy because they are not able to get enough oxygen into their tiny bodies.
 Have a think about why you want to share your life with a low energy dog.

 You may have heard that it’s ‘normal for the breed’.
 So let’s take a look at what that actually means.

 Normal For The Breed

 “It’s okay that my dog can’t breathe properly, it’s normal for the breed.”
-Or “Don’t worry about the fact she couldn’t birth the puppies without veterinary surgery, it’s normal for the breed.”
+Or “Don’t worry about the fact she couldn’t birth the puppies without surgery, it’s normal for the breed.”

 Normal for the breed means that most members of that group of dogs show the same characteristic.
-The reason for this is that a breed is produced from a select number of dogs, by people who want to exaggerate or retain certain features.
+The reason for this is that a breed is produced from a select number of dogs by people who want to exaggerate or retain certain features.

 These features are decided and agreed upon by humans, who then deliberately set out to produce them.
 This process produces certain characteristics which are desirable to breeders, and when most dogs have them, they become normal.

 But when normality means a life of misery, then ‘normal for the breed’ is not a justification.
 It’s just a fact.

 Yes, it is normal for a French Bulldog to be unable to run around like his long snouted friends.

 It is an image demonstrating what is normal for the breed, but it is a seriously undesirable characteristic when it comes to the health of the dog.

-If someone tells you something you know to be a Bad Thing is normal for the breed, then sadly you need to start looking at another breed.
+If someone tells you something you know to be a bad thing is normal for the breed, then sadly you need to start looking at another breed.

-Lifespan Of A French Bulldog
+French Bulldog Lifespan

-Caring For A French Bulldog
+French Bulldog Care